 The Nature of Cities is a virtual magazine and discussion site on cities as ecosystems.
-It is a global collective of contributors, an essay and discussion site devoted to cities as social-ecological spaces, ecosystems of people, buildings, open spaces, and nature.
+It is a global collective of contributors, an essay, long-form, and discussion site devoted to cities as social-ecological spaces, ecosystems of people, buildings, open spaces, and nature.
 City design with nature at the center is key to urban resilience, sustainability, and livability.

 We are, by design, a diverse group, and our ideas about nature in cities emerge from wide-ranging perspectives.
 Our contributors include activists, designers, biologists, ecologists, sociologists, economists, architects, landscape architects, nature writers, leaders of community organizations, public space managers, lawyers, and leaders in international organizations.
 We live and work in 20 countries and six continents.
 The study, understanding, and management of urban nature is fundamentally multidisciplinary, and the diversity in our collective honors this fact.